 Electrocutions/electrical shocks

-We’ve worked with a number of clients who experienced electrocution injuries while invitees on property.
+We’ve worked with several clients who experienced electrocution injuries while invitees on property.
 Electrocutions and electrical shocks can have long-lasting and debilitating effects and should not be taken lightly.

 Elevator and escalator injuries